-For all leading universities, sustainability and climate change will become an integral part of research and teaching across all disciplines, while they change their own operations to minimise climate and ecological footprints and play an active role in society to enable transitions to sustainability.
-UK public funding will grow, with "building a green future" a major challenge focus for UKRI, alongside broader UK Government Net Zero innovation roadmaps and aid investment increasingly linked to sustainability and climate goals.
-30% of Horizon Europe funds are earmarked for climate-related research.
-Philanthropic and business investment is also growing, and climate change is identified as one of the top three challenges for human health by the largest biomedical charity, the Wellcome Trust, which is increasing its investment very substantially.
+For all leading universities, sustainability and climate change will become an integral part of research and teaching across all disciplines, while they change their own operations to minimise climate and ecological footprints, and play an active role in society to enable transitions to sustainability.
 King's overall aims

-For the University, success means rapid development not only in research, but also education, impact, operations and visibility, with each reinforcing and complementing the others, to create a profile that is distinctive in three ways:
+For the College, success means rapid development not only in research, but also education, impact, operations and visibility, with each reinforcing and complementing the others, to create a profile that is distinctive in three ways:

-- Sustainability 2.0 building an academic focus on the multiple interacting factors (economic, social, political) that shape transitions and adaptation alongside technological and environmental research and identifying solutions with partners. - Integration close coupling of world-class research with education, external impact, and 'walking the talk' in our own operations and with our partners: organisational transformation - Just and fair transitions working towards the capabilities, insights, technologies, and impacts that will be needed for more equitable futures.
+- Sustainability 2.0 building an academic focus on the multiple interacting factors (economic, social, political) that shape transitions and adaptation alongside technological and environmental research and identifying solutions with partners. - Integration close coupling of world-class research with education, external impact, and 'walking the talk' in our own operations and with our partners: organisational transformation. - Just and fair transitions working towards the capabilities, insights, technologies, and impacts that will be needed for more equitable futures.